The cachexia (hydrazine sulphate) treatment

 - pumpkin seeds.

-In general, any high protein food that has undergone aging should be avoided.
+In general, any high protein food that has undergone aging should be suspect of containing tyramine.
 Also, any over-the-counter cold or allergy remedy should also be avoided.

 Hydrazine sulphate is a monoamine oxidase inhibitor and the following should not be used during hydrazine therapy: tranquilizers or sedatives in doses greater than 100 mg per day, especially benzodiazepines and phenothiazines should be avoided, also antihistamines, alcohol and other agents that depress the central nervous system such as morphine.
 Also vitamin B6 should not be taken.
 Foods high in tyramine must be avoided.
 These are aged and fermented products such as most cheeses, cured meats or fish, sour cream and yoghurt, tofu and tempeh, bouillon cubes, sauerkraut, pickles and yeast extracts.
 Also restricted are broad beans, avocados, bananas, raisins, figs, dates and dried fruit in general as well as overripe fruit.